gaaiatinc/hapi-openid-connect/README.md

     - verify that the username and password match a client account record
     - return a Promise that must resolve with the client account id (the id is a unique string for the respective client account)
     - reject the Promise if the client account does not exist, or the credentials provided do not match.

     The returned/resolved user account id must be a string, and it must be less than 255 characters (as per the OpenID specs).

+  - _process_signin_request(request, reply)_:

+    - verify that the username and password match a client account record
+    - setup the session state to reflect signed in state if an account is found for the credentials in request.payload.username and request.payload.password
+    - return a Promise that must resolve with the client account id (the id is a unique string for the respective client account)
+    - reject the Promise if the client account does not exist, or the credentials provided in request.payload do not match.

+    The returned/resolved user account id must be a string, and it must be less than 255 characters (as per the OpenID specs).